Khushi-12/Financial-Analysis-Tableau/README.md

 The project includes the following files:
 - Tableau workbook with the dashboard.
 - Data sources used for the analysis.
+Executed SQL queries for advanced data processing: data cleaning, wrangling, and merging tables to prepare 5-year financial data.
+Check [Processing.ipynb](Processing.ipynb).
+Final data is in [data_final/financialdata_fina.xlsx](./data_final/financialdata_final.xlsx).
+We collected data from https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datacurrent.html.
 - README file (this document).

 ## Usage